 - fine sea salt and black pepper

-Bring the vegetable broth to a boil.
-Add the rinsed buckwheat groats, cover the saucepan with a tight fitting lid and simmer on low heat until the buckwheat is done to your liking, more or less 10 minutes.
-Check the buckwheat's package instructions regarding the cooking times, they can differ from pack to pack and sometimes a lot.
-Check the buckwheat 2-3 minutes earlier than indicated on the package, just to make sure you don't overcooked it.
-It should be soft, but still have a good bite.
+- Cook: Bring the vegetable broth to a boil.
+Add the rinsed buckwheat groats, cover the saucepan with a tight-fitting lid and simmer on low heat until the buckwheat is done to your liking, more or less 10 minutes.
+Check the buckwheat's package instructions regarding the cooking times; they can differ from pack to pack and sometimes a lot.
+Check the buckwheat 2-3 minutes earlier than indicated on the package to ensure you don't overcook it.
+It should be soft but still have a good bite.
 Mushy buckwheat is not good.

-Drain the buckwheat well, if there is still liquid left in the pan.
-Give the buckwheat to a large bowl and leave to cool.
+- Drain the buckwheat well if there is still liquid left in the pan.
+Then, transfer the buckwheat to a large bowl and leave to cool.

-To make the dressing finely grate the garlic cloves and give them to a small bowl.
-Add the olive oil, brown sugar, about ¾ of the freshly squeezed lemon juice, chili flakes, ground cumin, ground coriander, some salt and pepper.
+- Combine: Finely grate the garlic cloves and place them in a small bowl.
+Add the olive oil, brown sugar, about ¾ of the freshly squeezed lemon juice, chili flakes, ground cumin, ground coriander, some salt, and pepper.
 Stir well.
-Adjust the taste with more sugar, lemon juice and salt, if necessary.
-The dressing should taste sweet and very lemony, the flavors should be strong.
+Adjust the taste with more sugar, lemon juice, and salt, if necessary.
+The dressing should taste sweet and very lemony; the flavors should be intense.

-Grate the carrots on the large holes of a grater box.
+- Salad: Grate the carrots on the large holes of a grater box.
 Cut the scallions into fine rings.
-Chop the parsley, including most of the stems (only discard the lower thicker parts of the stems).
-Give the vegetables and the parsley to the buckwheat bowl.
+Chop the parsley, including most of the stems (only discard the lower, thicker parts of the stems).
+Add the vegetables and the parsley to the buckwheat bowl.

-Pour the dressing over the salad and stir well.
+- Combine: Pour the dressing over the salad and stir well.
 Adjust the taste again.
-Serve immediately or refrigerate until serving.
+Serve immediately or refrigerate until ready to serve.